forwards/website_source/content/edu/chicago.md

 ### Cost and Travel Support
 Thanks to funding from the <a href="https://www.r-consortium.org/" target="_blank">R Consortium</a>, this workshop is free for participants.
 Lunch will be provided.

+We may be able to provided limited travel grants.
+Please check back here or follow Forwards or R-Ladies Chicago on Twitter for news.

 ### Lead Instructors

 We are currently in the process of finalizing our instructors and helpers, but Angela Li of the [Center for Spatial Data Science](https://spatial.uchicago.edu) (and R-Ladies Chicago) is organizing this event.
 If you would like to teach or help out, please let her know!